fnune/spot.js/README.md

 Same procedure, without indicators for clarity.
 Notice the DIVs do not rotate when the mouse leaves the activeAreaClass DIV.
 This can be disabled (thus enabling mouse tracking in the entire viewport) through settings (more on settings below).

 ![spot.js basic sample](http://brainlessdeveloper.com/assets/spotjs3.gif)

+Coming soon: live demo on my blog and a post detailing the development process.

 ----------
 ## Installation